How to read the rating of online casinos and slot machines

 Low: Frequent but small wins

-Average: Balanced
+Medium: Balanced

-High: Rare but many (e.g. jackpot games)
+High: rare but high (e.g. jackpot games)

-How are the "star" assessments arranged?
+How are star ratings arranged?

 This is usually an average score on a 5-point scale:

-Score | What it means |
+Assessment | What it means |

 ---|---|

-(4.5-5) | Almost perfect site/game.
+(4. 5-5) | Almost perfect site/game.
 High reputation, few complaints |

-(4.0-4.4) | Reliable, but there are minor disadvantages |
+(4. 0–4.
+4) | Reliable, but there are minor disadvantages |

-(3.0-3.9) | Medium, but there may be risks or inconveniences |
+(3. 0–3.
+9) | Medium, but there may be risks or inconvenience |

-(1.0-1.9) | Suspicious or malicious casino |
+(1. 0–1.
+9) | Suspicious or malicious casino |

 Why not blindly believe the reviews?